 After initiating an internal review of our name in 2019, we apologized directly to the Kickapoo Nation and shared with them our decision to step away from the Kickapoo name and fully rebrand.
 We are deeply grateful to everyone who brought us through this transition and held us accountable along the way.
 On July 23, we began the next era of our business as Wonderstate Coffee.

 That bug in our logo is a cicada.
 Their big, ominous hum sparks a sense of mystery in us.
-And in our minds, coffee isn't so different.
-When we taste an exceptional coffee, we know there is more going on — many hands have contributed to bringing the potential of that coffee seed to fruition.
+And in our minds, great coffee and its amazing aroma aren’t so different.
+When we taste a delicious coffee drink full of flavor, we know there is more going on — many hands have contributed to bringing the potential of that coffee seed to fruition.
 The experience reverberates from the people and places that have made it possible.
-Since cicadas also symbolize renewal and transformation, we thought they'd be a fitting emblem as we move into this next phase of our business.
+Since cicadas also symbolize renewal and transformation, we thought they'd be a fitting emblem as we move into this next phase of our business and brand.

 Reckoning with our use of the Kickapoo name has been a humbling and vital process.
-Our name change reflects a desire to hold ourselves accountable.
+Our name change and rebranding reflect a desire to hold ourselves accountable.
 It is not the result of a change in ownership or management.
-We are still the same people, roasting the same coffee.
+We are still the same people, roasting the same fresh coffee beans.
 As a company committed to social justice and the pursuit of a more fair and equitable world, we recognize that this work begins with us.